AdaCore/training_material/courses/rust_essentials/200_error_handling/02-panic.rst

   * Use :rust:`unwrap()` or :rust:`expect()` when writing quick code

-    * You don't care about error handling yet
+    * Replaced with proper error handling later

 * Infallible logic (logic guarantees can never happen)